 Establish a preliminary program - what will be included and where will it happen during the ceremony.

-Find a speaker (if desired - this is optional and up to each class to decide).
+- Find a speaker (if desired this is optional and up to each class to decide).

 - Choose the attire: pins go on either uniforms or lab coats worn over professional attire that would be appropriate for a job interview.
 No other attire is appropriate.

 - Select appropriate music (live or recorded this is optional but adds a great deal to the ceremony).

 - Order pins through the GHC Bookstore.

 - Assign a master of ceremony who will keep the program on track this is usually a student or a faculty member but could be someone else.

 - Choose a person to welcome honored guests:

-- college administration
+- College administration

-- board of trustees
+- Board of trustees

-- college faculty
+- College faculty

-- health care facility employees
+- Health care facility employees

-- preceptors
+- Preceptors

-- others?
+- Others?

 - Decide where graduates and nursing faculty will sit: On stage?
 In the audience?

 - Decide who will pin the graduate: A friend or family member?
 Nursing faculty members?

 - Decide who will announce each graduate as they come forward.

 - Will there be something read during pinning/capping?
 A thank you written by the student?
 A description of the unique accomplishments of each student?

 - Will there be a processional/recessional?
 What will it look like?

 - Develop an invitation to send to:

 - All college administrators

 - Board of trustees' members

-- nursing and support faculty
+- Nursing and support faculty

-- family and friends
+- Family and friends

-- all clinical facilities/departments/offices used for experiences by the class preceptors
+- All clinical facilities/departments/offices used for experiences by the class preceptors

 Please note: There are blank invitations and envelopes in the nursing program office.
-More can be ordered from Dunsire's Printing.
+More can be ordered from Minuteman Press (formerly Dunsire's) located at 122 W. Wishkah St, Aberdeen - 360-532-8791.

-- Assign nursing instructors for various roles - Welcome honored guests - Talk about the traditions of pinning and candle lighting - Read graduate names (Nursing Program Assistant Dean) - Lead the candle lighting and Nurses Pledge - Develop a program and arrange to have it copied or printed; use the printing facilities at the college; student clubs have a printer account number. - Include an order of the ceremony - Include an acknowledgement to honored persons - Include the Nightingale Pledge - All nurses in the audience are invited to stand and recite the pledge with the graduates - Plan the reception: food, beverages, decorations - Ask pre-nursing and first year nursing students to help during the ceremony and reception - Seat guests with special needs - Distribute programs at the door - Run errands as needed - Arrange and serve refreshments - Other jobs as needed - Arrange for photographs of the class; a group picture is given to the school for its archives
+- Assign nursing instructors for various roles - Welcome honored guests - Talk about the traditions of pinning and candle lighting - Read graduate names (Nursing Program Associate Dean) - Lead the candle lighting and Nurses Pledge - Develop a program and arrange to have it copied or printed; use the printing facilities at the college; student clubs have a printer account number. - Include an order of the ceremony - Include an acknowledgement to honored persons - Include the Nightingale Pledge - All nurses in the audience are invited to stand and recite the pledge with the graduates - Plan the reception: food, beverages, decorations - Ask pre-nursing and first year nursing students to help during the ceremony and reception - Seat guests with special needs - Distribute programs at the door - Run errands as needed - Arrange and serve refreshments - Other jobs as needed - Arrange for photographs of the class; a group picture is given to the school for its archives